Focus on Barns

 In this Focus On blog post we will explore the potential for creating new homes within existing buildings with reference to our recent projects.
 Projects include speculative work for developers as well as bespoke designs for the end user.
 Barn conversions should be achievable within the existing building to comply with planning rules.
 Original openings are retained wherever possible to retain the character of the original building.
 Conversions can be traditional in design, using natural materials and time honoured construction methods.
 Oak features can be introduced in vaulted ceilings to create the ‘wow’ factor within the constraints of an existing building.

 Brickwork can be exposed internally and oak framing used within internal walls to enhance the rustic character.
 Ledged and braced doors with black forged ironmongery and stone floors add to the quality of the space.
 Staircases can provide a focal point within a double height hall.

 Alternatively a more modern approach can be used, with exposed steel beams, aluminium windows and large areas of glazing.
-Inventive design can lead to stunning solutions, such as the staircase sitting within a frameless glass box.
+Inventive design can lead to stunning solutions, such as the staircase sitting within a frameless glass box (as above).

 Exposed brickwork and steel can lend a very different experience.
 Inserted floors with glass balustrades can be used to contrast with the original features.

 Working with listed barns brings greater complexity and challenges to the project but can lead to innovative design solutions.
 Conversions have included subterranean extensions to preserve the integrity of the original building.